alexofrhodes/vba-Multiple-Commandbars-from-sheet-data/README.md

 # RaiseTheBar
 Create multiple workbook and VBE commandbars from sheets data.

-file setup to create sample vbe commmandbar for code formatting and more.
+File includes example date to create my vbe commmandbar for code formatting and more.